nicoleSpaul/itws2110-group2/lab2/README.md

 In this lab, I worked on the analysis of Articles 3 and 7, and the analysis of the Fourth and Eighth Amendments.
 I also worked on the HTML and CSS for the History page after designing the wireframes on Figma as a group.
 I did not encounter any issues when creating the History page for this lab.
 It served as a good review for me as I was able to practice sizing images and aligning text to the center of the page.

+### Dana
+For this lab, I analyzed Article 4, Amendment 1, 5, 9, and the History section of the Constitution.
+As a team, we worked together to plan the website design on Figma and then sectioned out the work between the four of us.
+I enjoyed researching the Constitution's history and I realized how much of the history I forgot from several years ago.
+I also liked that I could add my own opinions to the analysis.
+Overall, this lab was fun to design and learn about.

 ### Cited Sources

 https://www.w3schools.com/css/css_grid.asp